 Transitions $p_{\theta} (x_{t - 1} | x_t)$ are designed to gradually reduce variance according to a schedule $\beta_1, \hdots, \beta_T$ so the final sample $x_0$ represents a sample from the true distribution.
 Transitions are often parameterized by a fixed covariance $\Sigma_t = \beta_t I$ and a learned mean $\mu_{\theta} (x_t, t)$ defined below.

-This parameterization choice results from deriving the optimal reverse process \cite{DDPM}, where $\epsilon_{\theta} (\cdot)$ is a neural network that is trained to process a noisy sample $x_t$ to predict the noise added to real images by the \textit{forward process}.
-Given real samples $x_0$ and noise $\epsilon \sim \mathcal{N}(0, I)$, the forward process can be sampled at an arbitrary timestep below.
+This parameterization choice results from deriving the optimal reverse process \cite{DDPM}, where $\epsilon_{\theta} (\cdot)$ is a neural network trained to process a noisy sample $x_t$ and predict added noise.
+Given real samples $x_0$ and noise $\epsilon \sim \mathcal{N}(0, I)$, one can derive $x_t$ at an arbitrary timestep below.

-We borrow the notation introduced by \citet{DDPM} to define $\alpha_t = 1 - \beta_t$ and $\tilde{\alpha}_t = \prod_{s = 1}^{t} \alpha_t$.
-These components allow training and sampling from a diffusion model, which is used as the generative backbone in this work.
-In this work, we use a pretrained Stable Diffusion model trained by \citet{StableDiffusion}.
+\citet{DDPM} define $\alpha_t = 1 - \beta_t$ and $\tilde{\alpha}_t = \prod_{s = 1}^{t} \alpha_t$.
+These components allow training and sampling from the type of diffusion model backbone in this work.
+We use a pretrained Stable Diffusion model trained by \citet{StableDiffusion}.
 Among other differences, this model includes a text encoder that enables text-to-image generation (refer to Appendix~\ref{app:hyperparams} for model details).